a-castellano/pandoc_resume/resume.md

 ----------

 Nov 2006 - Present
-:   **IT System Administrator at Onestic S.L.*
+:   **IT System Administrator at Onestic S.L.**

      I work at IT department, maintaining and deploying Magento (1 & 2) servers.
 There are around 400 production servers from around 40 different clients.
 E-commerce support is critical so we must guarantee 99% SLA.

      - **Automated Server Deployment**: *SaltStack* is used to deploy and maintain our stack configuration (with agile support of client needed changes) over all infrastructure.

-     - Improve our SaltStack states and pillar in order to improve our projects management and make them efficient and easier to mantain.
+     - **Improve our tool**.
+Improve SaltStack states and pillar in order to improve our projects management and make them efficient and easier to mantain.

-     - **Tegnologies and Languages used*: Nginx, Haproxy, Varnish, Sensu, ProFTPd, Keepalived, Pyhton, Bash, etc...
+     - **Tegnologies and Languages used**: Nginx, Haproxy, Varnish, Sensu, ProFTPd, Keepalived, Pyhton, Bash, etc...

 Oct 2015 - Nov 2006
 :   **DevOps at MicromaxStudio S.L.**